 On September 6, the Fresno Division of the Eastern District Court of California concluded a 14-month-long civil forfeiture case to seize assets and property belonging to Alexandre Cazes, the Canadian national who committed suicide by hanging in Thai prison last summer days after being arrested on suspicion of operating the darknet marketplace AlphaBay.

-Cazes, whose death prevented him from standing trial, allegedly facilitated and profited from sales of illegal goods and services to U.S. and overseas customers on AlphaBay until law enforcement shut the website down in a dramatic confrontation outside of his primary residence where he was led off in handcuffs on conspiracy charges related to identity theft, fraud, racketeering, trafficking and money laundering on July 7, 2017.
+Cazes, whose death prevented him from standing trial, allegedly facilitated and profited from sales of illegal goods and services to United States and overseas customers on AlphaBay until law enforcement shut down the website in a dramatic confrontation outside of his primary residence, where he was led off in handcuffs on conspiracy charges related to identity theft, fraud, racketeering, trafficking and money laundering on July 7, 2017.

-According to an arrest video investigating F.B.I. special agent Nicholas Phirippidis played at the International Conference on Cyber Security in January, officials from the F.B.I., D.E.A. and Royal Thai Police crashed a squad car into the front gate of Cazes’ Bangkok mansion to lure him into reach before he could encrypt or wipe digital evidence connected to the crimes.
+According to an arrest video investigating special agent Nicholas Phirippidis played at the International Conference on Cyber Security in January, officials from the Federal Bureau of Investigation, Drug Enforcement Administration and Royal Thai Police crashed a squad car into the front gate of Cazes’ Bangkok mansion to lure him into reach before he could encrypt or wipe digital evidence connected to the crimes.

 That evidence – administrative accounts logged into AlphaBay forums and servers along with text files identifying password credentials for AlphaBay website and hosting services – was located on an open laptop police found in Cazes’ bedroom while conducting a search and entry raid of his home.

 A separate document breaking down Cazes’ net worth, assessed at $23 million, recorded enormous sums of money, lavish real estate holdings and expensive cars that played up a life of luxury to match the black market fortune the 26-year-old is said to have amassed from commissions levied on AlphaBay transactions.